Introduction

 -

-Type: string or list of strings
+Type: string or list of string

 -